More about The Rape of Europa

 Here is what Wikipedia says about The Rape of Europa (Titian)

-The Rape of Europa is a painting by the Venetian artist Titian, painted ca. 1560–1562.
-It is in the permanent collection of the Isabella Stewart Gardner Museum of Boston, Massachusetts.
+The Rape of Europa is a painting by the Venetian artist Titian, painted c.
+1560–1562.
+It is in the permanent collection of the Isabella Stewart Gardner Museum, in Boston.
 The oil-on-canvas painting measures 178 by 205 centimetres (70 in × 81 in).

 Check out the full Wikipedia article about The Rape of Europa (Titian)